IshitaGopal/youtube-data-collector/README.md

    ```

 ## Setting Up API Keys
-1. Get API KEy from
+1. Get API Key.
+   - https://console.cloud.google.com/apis/library > `Select a project` > `New project` >
+`YouTube Data API v3` box at the bottom > `ENABLE`
-2. Create and add your YouTube API key to a file named .env in the project root directory.
+3. Create and add your YouTube API key to a file named .env in the project root directory.
    ```bash
    echo "YOUTUBE_API_KEY=your_api_key_here" >> .env
    ```